Sunday, February 15, 2009

 Soiling the garment of their brother, the trout.

-Unwitting of siblings and of older kin,
+Unwitting of siblings and older kin,

 Like brain-damaged children who know not they sin